 MASBHC has a multi-disciplinary membership that is central to its identity.
 It has had an all-volunteer staff and leadership throughout its history with the exception of 2005 through 2009.
 During this time there was a paid executive director and staff funded by a grant from the W. K. Kellogg Foundation.

-MASBHC was a state chapter and has since gone on to be an official state affiliate of the National Assembly on School Based Health Care.
+MASBHC was initially a state chapter of and has now become an official state affiliate of the National Assembly on School Based Health Care.
 Today, MASBHC is the leading advocacy voice for Maryland’s 77 school based health centers.
 The organization has been central in supporting funding for school based health centers in Maryland and nationally.
-Most recently, MASBHC worked with the state’s Medicaid office to change regulations around reimbursement for care in SBHCs and continues to represent the interest of SBHC in ongoing health care reform.
+Most recently, MASBHC worked with the state’s Medicaid office to change regulations around reimbursement for care in SBHCs, and continues to represent the interests of SBHC in ongoing health care reform.

 MASBHC is a 501c3 organization.